sassoftware/quickstart-sas-viya-gcp/README.md

 <a name="AppendixA"></a>
 ## Appendix A: Setting Up a Mirror Repository
 1. To set up a mirror repository, refer to the instructions in ["Create a Mirror Repository"](https://go.documentation.sas.com/?docsetId=dplyml0phy0lax&docsetTarget=p1ilrw734naazfn119i2rqik91r0.htm&docsetVersion=3.4&locale=en) in the SAS Viya 3.4 for Linux: Deployment Guide.
-2. Set up a GCP bucket that is accessible by the account where you deployed the SAS Viya Quick Start.
+2. Set up a GCP bucket that is accessible by the account where you deployed the SAS Viya Quickstart.
 3. Move the file structure of your mirror repository to the GCP bucket.
 4. Upload the mirror repository into your GCP bucket.